Today In History logo TIH

 Gerry Adams Shot: Sinn Fein Leader Survives Ambush

-Loyalist gunmen from the Ulster Freedom Fighters ambushed Gerry Adams in central Belfast, hitting the Sinn Fein president with multiple bullets.
-Adams survived and continued his political career, eventually becoming a central figure in the peace process that produced the Good Friday Agreement fourteen years later.
+Loyalist gunmen from the Ulster Freedom Fighters ambushed Gerry Adams in central Belfast, hitting the Sinn Fein president with multiple bullets as he left a courthouse.
+Adams survived despite serious wounds and refused to be sidelined, continuing his political career through some of the Troubles' bloodiest years.
+He became a central figure in the peace process that produced the 1998 Good Friday Agreement, transforming from a target of assassination into a negotiating partner for the British government.

 1988